This six-part series is a collaboration between Esem Projects and Richard Briggs, commissioned for Storybox Parramatta.

 STORYBOX features artworks by contemporary and emerging artists, photographers and filmmakers.

-Explore the Collection being launched as part of STORYBOX Parramatta.
+Explore a selection of work featured as part of STORYBOX Parramatta.